lijw07/prototype/README.md

     role NVARCHAR(255)
 );
 ```
-*All other Driver classes like oracle and PostgreSQL have not been tested yet but the means of establishing a connection should be the same.*
+*All other driver classes like oracle and PostgreSQL have not been tested yet but the means of establishing a connection should be the same.*

 ## Steps for running local servers in docker for MySQL